MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.it-IT/Skype/SfbOnline/audio-conferencing-in-office-365/set-the-phone-numbers-included-on-invites.md

 ms.custom:
 - Audio Conferencing
-description: 'Ottenere i passaggi per creare un numero di telefono predefinito affinché i chiamanti possano partecipare ad una riunione di Skype for Business online. ' ms.openlocfilehash: a570c457c51ce87655c1cb13e1eb61951b968400 ms.sourcegitcommit: ea54990240fcdde1fb061489468aadd02fb4afc7 ms.translationtype: MT ms.contentlocale: it-IT ms.lasthandoff: 04/22/2020 ms.locfileid: "43776781"
+description: 'Ottenere i passaggi per creare un numero di telefono predefinito affinché i chiamanti possano partecipare ad una riunione di Skype for Business online. ' ms.openlocfilehash: b7a4ee991ff8a8e41401b3b2d2dc20aa20708b88 ms.sourcegitcommit: 36f7ec432090683aedb77a5bd7856e1b10af2a81 ms.translationtype: MT ms.contentlocale: it-IT ms.lasthandoff: 05/08/2020 ms.locfileid: "44163935"
 ---
 # <a name="set-the-phone-numbers-included-on-invites-in-skype-for-business-online"></a>Impostare in Skype for Business online i numeri di telefono inclusi negli inviti

 > [!Note]
 > Per informazioni sui numeri di telefono inclusi negli inviti di Microsoft Teams, vedere[Impostare i numeri di telefono inclusi negli inviti di Microsoft Teams](/MicrosoftTeams/set-the-phone-numbers-included-on-invites-in-teams).

-Audio Conferencing in Office 365 enables users in your organization to create Skype for Business meetings, and then allow users to dial in to those meetings using a phone.
-In Office 365, you have the option of using a Microsoft audio conferencing bridge or a third-party audio conferencing bridge that is hosted by an approved audio conferencing provider (ACP).
+I servizi di audioconferenza in Microsoft 365 o Office 365 consentono agli utenti dell'organizzazione di creare riunioni Skype for business e quindi consentire agli utenti di accedere a tali riunioni con un telefono.
+In Microsoft 365 e Office 365 è possibile usare un Bridge di conferenza audio Microsoft o un Bridge di audioconferenza di terze parti ospitato da un provider di servizi di audioconferenza approvato.

 > [!NOTE]
 > There isn't a resource that contains a listing of all of the dial-in numbers for Audio Conferencing.
 If you are looking to see if there are dial-in phone numbers available in your area or country/region, use the **Skype for Business admin center** > **Voice** > **Phone Numbers**, click **Add** then **New Service Numbers**.
 Use the lists for **Country/Region**, **State/Region** and **City** to filter your search.> Also, if you are looking for toll free service numbers, select **Toll-Free** from the **State/Region** list.